awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `deleteAttendee(input:completion:)`

 Deletes an attendee from the specified Amazon Chime SDK meeting and deletes their JoinToken.
 Attendees are automatically deleted when a Amazon Chime SDK meeting is deleted.
-For more information about the Amazon Chime SDK, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html">Using the Amazon Chime SDK
-in the Amazon Chime Developer Guide.
+For more information about the Amazon Chime SDK, see [Using the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide.

 ``` swift
 public func deleteAttendee(input: DeleteAttendeeInput, completion: @escaping (ClientRuntime.SdkResult<DeleteAttendeeOutputResponse, DeleteAttendeeOutputError>) -> Void)